Subscribe Now: 1 Full Year for Only $14.95!

 Description And Comments

-Similar to Agent P's World Showcase Adventure, A Pirate’s Adventure features interactive areas with physical props and narrations that lead guests through a quest to find lost treasure, all within Adventureland.
+Similar to Agent P’s World Showcase Adventure at Epcot, A Pirate’s Adventure features interactive areas with physical props and narrations that lead guests through a quest to find lost treasure, all within Adventureland.

-Guests begin their journey at an old Cartography Shop near Golden Oak Outpost.
-This is the central hub for adventurers helping locate missing treasure.
+Guests begin their journey at an old Cartography Shop near Golden Oak Outpost—this is the central hub for adventurers helping to locate missing treasure.
 Groups of up to six people are given a talisman (a RFID card) that will help them on their journey.
-Guests use the talisman to activate a TV screen, which will assign them one of five different missions.
+The talisman activates a video screen that assigns your group to one of five different missions.
 Your group is then given a map and sent off to find your first location.

 Once at the location, one member of the party touches the talisman to the symbol at the station, and the animation begins.
 Each adventure has four or five stops throughout Adventureland, and each stop contains 30–45 seconds of activity.
-No strategy or action is required: you watch what unfolds on the screen, get your next destination, and head off.
-All missions function similarly.
+No strategy or action is required: Watch what unfolds on the screen, get your next destination, and head off.

-We like how well each station integrates into its surroundings, and how the stations’ artifacts and props merge together the attraction and movie storylines.
+We like how well each station integrates into its surroundings, and how the stations’ artifacts and props tie together the attraction and movie storylines.
+If you’re not yet convinced to play, stand in Adventureland and watch the faces of the kids playing when they do something that triggers smoke, noise, or other effects.
 A Pirate’s Adventure also serves as a good introduction to other interactive games, such as Sorcerers of the Magic Kingdom.
-If your kids can play a round of Pirate’s Adventure without getting bored or frustrated, give Sorcerers a try.

 - Open for Evening Extra Magic Hours.